-We present a novel algorithmic approach and an error analysis leveraging Quasi-Monte Carlo points for training deep neural network (DNN) surrogates of Data-to-Observable (DtO) maps in engineering design.
+We present a novel algorithmic approach and an error analysis leveraging Quasi-Monte Carlo (QMC) points for training deep neural network (DNN) surrogates of holomorphic Datato-Observable (DtO) maps in engineering design.

-Our analysis reveals higher-order consistent, deterministic choices of training points in the input data space for deep and shallow Neural Networks with holomorphic activation functions such as tanh
+Our analysis reveals higher-order consistent, deterministic choices of training points in the input parameter space for both deep and shallow Neural Networks with holomorphic activation functions such as tanh.

-These novel training points are proved to facilitate higher-order decay (in terms of the number of training samples) of the underlying generalization error, with consistency error bounds that are free from the curse of dimensionality in the input data space, provided that DNN weights in hidden layers satisfy certain summability conditions.
+We prove that higher order QMC training points facilitate higher-order decay (in terms of the number of training samples) of the underlying generalization error, with consistency error bounds that are free from the curse of dimensionality in terms of the number of input parameters, provided that DNN weights in hidden layers satisfy certain summability conditions.